Alexey-dn/DjangoNews/README.md

 # DjangoNews
-Dear, mentor
+Dear, Skillfactory mentor
-1. There are DjangoNews project in Python and Commandlist file in the root folder
-2. The censorship function has not been specifically enabled for titles
+1. I really do remember of the project describing in a readme file.
+I'm going to do it in the nearest future

+Faithfully yours,
+Alexey